Skip to main content

 Problem description

-The File server backup fails with the Unable to query USN Journal error.
-The error is logged in the PhoenixScanner_<drive>.log file of the file server.
+• The File server backup fails with the USN not found in Journal.
+The error is logged in the Phoenix.log file of the file server.

 Cause